Breathing in Ecstasy

 Sit down in a quiet place, with a straight spine.
 For the next 5 – 15 minutes observe your breath as it is.
 Remember: observing is not analysing and is also not judging.
 Be neutral… Follow your breath with loving and kind attention.
 Thoughts will come and distract you.
 Just bring your attention back to the breath.
 Again and again.

-Sometimes this might be needed every other second, because the thinking is fast, and chaotic… Instead of stepping on the train of thoughts, going along with it and loosing yourself in it, just stay focussed.
+Sometimes this might be needed every other second because the thinking is fast and chaotic… Instead of stepping on the train of thoughts, going along with it and losing yourself in it, just stay focussed.
 Focus on the breath, focus on your feelings, on your physical sensations.
 Feel the breath moving in and out of the body.

 - Arno ten Veen

 Want to read more from Arno?
 Good news!

 Arno wrote a book: Adem en Extase - de Bevrijding (Dutch only).
 His book is available in our yoga schools at the Nieuwe Achtergracht in Amsterdam and at the Scheveningseweg in Den Haag; or get it online here.
 Explore the possibilities of your breath in one of Arno's workshops Breathing in Ecstasy or The Pranayama Journey.
 Want to get introduced to Pranayama?
 Join Marilou in her Introduction to Pranayama Practice workshop.

 Arno begon als 16 jarige met meditatie en self-healing.
 Op zijn 23e is hij definitief het pad opgegaan van persoonlijke groei en spiritualiteit.
 Hij werd opgeleid tot Ademtherapeut (Rebirthing), Masseur en Meditatiebegeleider.
 17 jaar lang heeft hij veel geleerd bij zijn spiritueel leraar Osho.